11 Ways To Prepare To Work At Home Over The Summer

-My older two can go out and play on their own within a reasonable range.
+These are privileges they’ve earned.
 They’ve shown they’re capable, and it’s a generally safe neighborhood.
-They also have rules about how they can play on the computer, and know the consequences for breaking the rules.
+They also have rules about how they can play on the computer and know the consequences of breaking the rules.

 Children need time to play independently.
 They do not need their parents participating in everything they do.
 Participate some of the time, absolutely, that’s just fun, but remember how much fun you had just being a kid with your siblings and friends, and let your kids do likewise.
 Hopefully without getting into too much trouble.
 After all, if they’re happily playing you should be able to get some of your own stuff done.

 Summer’s hot, and sometimes it’s hard to get the kids to play outside.
 They’re too used to air conditioned buildings.
-Still, they need time outside.
+But outside play is healthy and should be normal.
+Think about how much of the summer you spent outside as a child, despite the heat.

 I usually push for my kids to go play outside first thing in the morning.
 The sun’s rays aren’t quite so strong then, it’s cooler, and they have energy.
 Sunscreen is still a generally good choice.